ravenusmc/hate_crimes/readme.md

 # Preview

-To see a video that talks about this project please go here:
+To see a video that talks about this project please go here: COMING SOON

-Blog entry:
+Blog entry: COMING SOON